 Use of frozen eggs from a donor is also an option for those in need of a donor to build their family.
 Clinical pregnancy rates are similar between fresh and frozen cycles, but that frozen cycles are more cost-effective, with a shorter time to cycle start and significantly lower cancellation rates.

-At Chelsea Fertility NYC, we work with many LGBT couples in securing the resources needed to help start their families.
-We’ve worked hard to ensure that our efforts follow strict FDA and national ASRM standards and guidelines for using egg donor, and /or gestational carriers.We invite you to learn more about LGBT & Gay Parenting.
+At Chelsea Fertility NYC, we work with many LGBTQ couples in securing the resources needed to help start their families.
+We’ve worked hard to ensure that our efforts follow strict FDA and national ASRM standards and guidelines for using egg donor, and /or gestational carriers.We invite you to learn more about LGBTQ & Gay Parenting.